Commission on Human Rights

 The Commission pursues these objectives through enforcement of these County ordinances:

-This ordinance prohibits people in Cook County (including employers, landlords, property managers, real estate agents, store and restaurant owners, bankers, lenders and Cook County government officials and employees) from unlawfully discriminating against or harassing other people on the basis of that person's race, color, sex, age, religion, disability, national origin, ancestry, sexual orientation, marital status, parental status, military discharge status, source of income (including use of a Housing Choice Voucher), housing status, gender identity, or criminal history.
+This ordinance prohibits people in Cook County (including employers, landlords, property managers, real estate agents, store and restaurant owners, bankers, lenders and Cook County government officials and employees) from unlawfully discriminating against or harassing other people on the basis of that person's race, color, sex, age, religion, disability, national origin, ancestry, sexual orientation, marital status, parental status, military discharge status, source of income (including use of a Housing Choice Voucher), housing status, gender identity, criminal history, bodily autonomy or pregnancy status.

-As of January 1, 2023, the minimum wage in Cook County is $13.35/hr, and the base wage for tipped employees is $7.80/hr.
+Beginning July 1, 2023, the minimum wage in Cook County will increase to $13.70/hr, and the base wage for tipped employees will increase to $8.00/hr.
 This ordinance requires that all employers with employees in Cook County pay those employees not less than a minimum wage as determined annually by law.

 Beginning July 1, 2017, employees in Cook County can earn at least an hour sick time for each week worked (four hours per month).
 This ordinance requires that all employers with employees in Cook County provide those employees with paid time off to recover from illness or injury, obtain medical care or care for a sick family member.